The British Education System

 Will the qualifications obtained in the UK be recognised back in my own country?

 You will need to check with your own country's education authorities, and your country's universities to find out if they recognise and give credit for UK qualifications.
 Many do, but you need to ask about this in your own country.
+A process of nostrification of UK qualifications may be required in your own country.

 Will my qualifications that I get in the UK help me to enter a British university?